StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ### Create a backup

-Before upgrading Rancher Observability it's recommended to back up your configuration and topology data:
+Before upgrading SUSE Observability it's recommended to back up your configuration and topology data:

 * [Kubernetes backup](../data-management/backup_restore/kubernetes_backup.md)
 * [Configuration backup](../data-management/backup_restore/configuration_backup.md)

 {% hint style="info" %}
-Note that it won't be possible to restore the backup on the upgraded version of Rancher Observability.
-The Rancher Observability backup can only be restored in the Rancher Observability version before the upgrade.
+Note that it won't be possible to restore the backup on the upgraded version of SUSE Observability.
+The SUSE Observability backup can only be restored in the SUSE Observability version before the upgrade.
 {% endhint %}

-### Upgrade Rancher Observability
+### Upgrade SUSE Observability

 Be sure to check the release notes and any optional upgrade notes before running the upgrade.